cybersec101/resources/EN_Setting_Security_and_Privacy_Trainer-Resource.md

 						- If 	you	already	set	a	lock,	enter	the	pattern,	PIN	or	password before	choosing	a	different	lock.

-						- Touch	the	screen	lock	you	want	to	use	and	follow	the instructions [^footnote6].
+						- Touch	the	screen	lock	you	want	to	use	and	follow	the instructions [Note 6](#note-6).